percona/psmdb-docs/docs/install/source.md

 ## Available builds

 - Pro builds.
-These builds include solutions such as FIPS mode that are typically demanded by large enterprises.
-They are included into packages provided by Percona and are available to Percona Customers.
+These builds include [solutions](../psmdb-pro.md) that are typically demanded by large enterprises.
+They are included into packages built by Percona and are available to Percona Customers.
 [Learn how to become a Customer](https://www.percona.com/about/contact).
 - Basic builds.
-These include all Percona Server for MongoDB functionality except the solutions in pro builds.
-The packages provided by Percona are available to anyone.
+These include all Percona Server for MongoDB functionality except the solutions in Pro builds.
+The packages built by Percona are available to anyone.

 ### Build options